Engee documentation

 Conclusion

-We created a very simple model and solved the problem of calculating the flow rate through a pipe under certain conditions.
+We created a very simple model and solved the problem of calculating the flow of water through a pipe under certain conditions.
 The results exactly matched the model created in Simulink.